 Moisturizers are popular products, especially among women, as they offer a quick solution to a variety of symptoms.
 These products are made to comfort skin, improve surface texture by hydrating (artificial smoothing) or plumping the skin, leading to a transient improvement of wrinkles.

 These products can be used by anyone and are generally well tolerated.

-These skincare products are marketed as gentle, non-irritating, comforting, etc. and these terms have come to represent desirable features.
+They are often marketed as gentle, non-irritating, comforting, etc. and these terms have come to represent desirable features.
+However, there may be more side effects to your conventional moisturizer than you realize, and not all of it is beneficial.

 The True Effects of Conventional Moisturizers